TheBaban/OfficeDocs-DeployOffice/microsoft-365-apps/end-of-support/plan-upgrade-older-versions-office.md

 ### Upgrade methods

 There are several methods to upgrade from Office 2016 or Office 2019 to Microsoft 365 Apps:
+This methods also works to upgrade from any previous version of Office to M365Apps.
+Meaning you can use it to transition from Office 2021 or Office LTSC to M365Apps
 - Use Group Policy or Intune CSP settings
+Works only to transition from a previous C2R version of Office to M365Apps. if you use Office 2016 MSI you need to use the second method.
   You can configure Group Policy or Intune Configuration Service Provider (CSP) settings to upgrade Office 2019 to Microsoft 365 Apps for enterprise without deploying a separate installation package.
 This method uses the existing Office installation and updates it to Microsoft 365 Apps.

   - Enable the Group Policy setting *Upgrade Office 2019 to Microsoft 365 Apps for enterprise* located at: